 What intersex is

-In other words, intersex people have physical sex characteristics that do not fit typical notions of male or female bodies.
 There are dozens of different intersex traits.
 Some are apparent before or shortly after birth, while others do not become apparent until puberty or adulthood.
 Estimates vary, but it is likely intersex people comprise 1-2% of the population.

 What intersex is not